kjohnson/user-shortcodes-plus/readme.txt

 5. Any user metadata can be displayed using the [user_meta] shortcode with a specified 'key' attribute.

 == Changelog ==

+= 2.0.1 =
+* Fixed a bug with showing the TinyMCE Button on new posts/pages.

 = 2.0.0 =
 * Add support for [user_url] and [user_website] shortcodes.